See our Showroom Cam

 The high-efficiency Snorkel® and Scuba® wood-burning stove s-q-u-e-e-z-e maximum heat from firewood: it’s reduced to fine ashes.

-You can heat your Snorkel® Hot Tub with virtually ANY wood: cut and split firewood, scraps of lumber, fallen branches, cut-up wooden palettes, even coal – though you must install a grate to burn coal.
+You can heat your Snorkel® Hot Tub with virtually ANY wood: cut and split firewood, scraps of lumber, fallen branches, cut-up wooden pallets, even coal – though you must install a grate to burn coal.
 And wood heat is ECONOMICAL, too!

 Because of the fast heat up times and the low cost of the heat, many of our customers adopt the Japanese style of hot tubbing.
 That is, they change the water frequently and don’t use chemicals.
 They simply fill the tub with fresh water; heat and enjoy a few times; then empty the tub.
 Scrub lightly with a dilute bleach solution and refill.
 True Japanese tradition would include a complete cleansing shower for each bather before entering the tub.